hongxiao95/3.5D-LLM-Research/ExpirementDocs/miniGPTvsGPT/miniGPT_chatGPT_compare.md

 For each scenario, we set one system prompts to describe the requirements in detail, and set serval questions based on the requirements.
 Each question carries a weight of 20 points, culminating in a total of eight questions.

-Upon receiving the responses from the LLMs, we assigned scores according to the quality of the answers, in alignment with our predetermined scoring rubric.
+Upon receiving the responses from the LLMs, we assigned scores according to the quality of the answers, in alignment with our predetermined scoring rules.

 # 3 Test Cases Design